addycoder561/eja-homestay/OPTIMIZATION_SUMMARY.md

 ## 🎉 Results Summary

-The EJA Homestay application has been successfully optimized with:
+The EJA application has been successfully optimized with:

 ### Performance Improvements
 - **60% reduction** in bundle size